 I play lead as well as rhythm guitar.

-Nikki was featured in the November 2019 issue of Guitar Player Magazine, interviewed by blues artist Sue Foley.
+I was incredibly honored to be featured in the November 2019 issue of Guitar Player Magazine, interviewed by the great blues artist Sue Foley.

 Inspired by Pops Staples and Paul McCartney

-As a guitarist, Nikki’s style is inspired by soul pickers like Pops Staples, Teenie Hodges and Prince.
-Vocally, she has a sweet, bluesy soprano, and her songwriting is inspired by soul, gospel, rock, colorful harmony and great melodies (her favorites include Jerry Ragovoy, Dan Penn, Paul McCartney, Burt Bacharach and even ABBA's Bjorn and Benny... she grew up in Sweden after all.)
+As a guitarist, I’m really into soul pickers like Pops Staples, Teenie Hodges and Prince, and Carlos Santana was an early inspiration.
+Singing-wise, I love Aretha Franklin, Mavis Staples, and Dinah Washington, but I always aim to sound like myself.
+My songwriting has always been inspired by soul, gospel, and classic rock, with colorful harmony and great melodies (my favorite writers include Sly Stone, Jerry Ragovoy, Dan Penn, Paul McCartney, Carole King, Burt Bacharach and even ABBA's Bjorn and Benny... hey, I grew up in Sweden after all!)

-Nikki performed at the 2019 Americanafest in Nashville as part of the ”California Country” showcases, and opened for Stax artists Southern Avenue in Los Angeles.
+I played at the 2019 Americanafest week in Nashville as part of the ”California Country” showcases, and opened for Stax artists Southern Avenue in Los Angeles.